Bryan15625/workflow/README.md

 #### 3. `EVALUATE_METRICS`
-Computes a set of "ideal" target ranges based on age, weight, duration, and gender (specified in the initial `CohortProfile` in the workflow definition request), and scores every user's aggregates against them across 11 metric definitions — tracking pass/fail counts and how far failures deviate from their boundary.
+Computes a set of "ideal" target ranges based on age, weight, duration, and gender (specified in the initial `CohortProfile` in the workflow definition request), and scores every user's aggregates against them across 11 metric definitions, tracking pass/fail counts and how far failures deviate from their boundary.
 It also distinguishes between failing by being too far above vs. too far below the ideal.
 Results are persisted as a fully relational entity graph rather than a JSON blob, so the report stays queryable for the next step.